grafana/drone-graph/README.md

 ## Dependencies

 You should likely set up a venv for this (e.g. `uv venv .venv`) before running anything.
+Remember to source the venv.

-To run, do `uv sync` and source the venv, then `uv run main.py -h` for inputs required.
+To install this into the venv, run `uv pip install .`.
+This adds `drone-graph` to the PATH.

 The output should look something like this: